mth229/MTH229.jl/README.md

 end
 ```

-There are also `Pluto` noteboooks available.
+There are also `Pluto` notebooks available.